A summary and analysis of a classic John Keats poem by Dr Oliver Tearle

 Note: the poem contains a factual error: it was Balboa, rather than Cortez, who would have stood ‘Silent, upon a peak in Darien’ (Cortez conquered the North American lands of modern-day Mexico; Darien is in Panama at the top of South America).
 Whether this error mars the poem or not depends on your view of poetry (and assuming that the error is an error on Keats’s part, rather than artistic licence).

-For more of Keats’s poetry, see our analysis of his short poetic fragment, ‘This living hand, now warm and capable’.
+For more of Keats’s poetry, see our discussion of his classic sonnet about death, his beautiful ode to melancholy, and our analysis of his short poetic fragment, ‘This living hand, now warm and capable’.